-The Caves preserve the most complete fossil record we have for this period of time, spanning several ice ages, the arrival of humans in the area and the extinction of ’s iconic Megafauna roughly 60,000 years ago.
+The Caves preserve the most complete fossil record we have for this period of time, spanning several ice ages, the arrival of humans in the area and the extinction of Australia 's iconic Megafauna roughly 60,000 years ago.

-This escorted group now heads north to Ouyen and Balranald travelling through the flat land of wheat fields and grazing sheep.
+This escorted group tour now heads north to Ouyen and Balranald travelling through the flat land of wheat fields and grazing sheep.

 Balranald is located on the western edge of the vast Hay plain initially settled as a place once used to ford the Murrumbidgee River.
 Today it is a service centre for the surrounding irrigation district.
 The Heritage Park in Market Street draws the historic interest of the area with the old gaol, the school house and an historical museum.

-Lake Mungo is one of the most important archaelogical sites in .
+Lake Mungo is one of the most important archaeological sites in Australia.
 A unique set of circumstances have created a landscape where it is possible to get an insight into Aboriginal life some 40,000 years ago.
 At that time Lake Mungo was one of series of large, deep, interlocking lakes teeming with large fish.
 It was 20 km long, 10 km wide and 15 m deep.
 On the lake's eastern shore sand dunes provided sheltered campsites.
 Not surprisingly Aboriginal hunters and gatherers settled on the shores, established campsites and enjoyed a healthy diet of fish, crustaceans and animals which came to drink at the water's edge.

 About 16,000 years ago the lakes dried up leaving a 25 km-long sand dune, called a lunette, which stretched along the eastern edge of the lake and was, in places, up to 40 metres high.
 When shepherds, many of whom were Chinese, arrived in the area in the 1860s they called the lunette the Walls of China.

-Lake Mungo's importance are threefold.
+Lake Mungo's importance as a World heritage area is threefold.

-- It has "one of the longest continual records of Aboriginal life in " having been occupied for over 50,000 years.
+- It has "one of the longest continual records of Aboriginal life in Australia " having been occupied for over 50,000 years.

 - The skeletons found in the sands of the lunette are the "oldest known fully modern humans outside Africa" and,